biojava/biojava.github.io/wiki/BioLit.md

     3PVI
     5PTI

-For more examples see the "demos" subdirectory of the SVN.
+For more examples see the "demos" subdirectory in SVN.

 ### Source Code